monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 Meetings are filled with questions like: "Who changed this field?", "Why is the data different today?", "How are we supposed to use this column?"

-## The Hidden Cost of No Contracts
+## The hidden cost of no contracts

 This situation has a real, often underestimated cost: